Skip to main content

 Continuing vital services amid funding discussions

 Gov. Tina Kotek is working with legislative leaders to identify a path forward for funding transportation services across Oregon.
 ODOT is supporting those conversations by providing technical analysis and expertise.
-Because the scale of the agency's funding gap will depend in part on the outcome of this upcoming legislative session, ODOT does not plan to issue layoff letters or initiate the bumping process unless absolutely necessary and in no case until after the session is complete and our final funding gap is defined.
+Because the scale of the agency's funding gap will depend in part on the outcome of the 2026 legislative session, ODOT does not plan to initiate layoffs unless absolutely necessary and in no case until after the session is complete and the final funding gap is defined.

 “The decisions we make in the coming weeks will determine whether Oregon’s transportation system continues to decline or whether we can restore certainty in needed essential services that Oregonians rely on,” Governor Kotek said at a Jan.
 7 event.
 “These decisions won’t be easy.
 There will be tradeoffs and consequences.
 Hundreds of people will be laid off this spring if we are not successful.
 Giving up is not an option.”